kalex19/Styling-Design-MM/README.md

 ## Description

 This project is a mockup of a provided site.
-No changes could be made to the HTML, only the css.
+No changes could be made to the HTML, only the CSS.
 The developer had to make their best attempt at replication during a timed challenge.

 ## Project Successes

 * Almost complete mock up
-* Learned new css properties such as @font-face and text-transform for lowercasing text
+* Learned new CSS properties such as @font-face and text-transform for lowercasing text

 ## Project Challenges

-* Moving html elements with css
+* Moving HTML elements with CSS
-* Duplicating html elements with css
+* Duplicating HTML elements with CSS

 ## Project Issues

 * Nav tabs are out of order
-* Feature dvis are lacking image
+* Feature divs are lacking image

 ## Project Tech Emphasis